Pigmassacre/mBreak/README.md

 mBreak
 ======

-Multiplayer Breakout clone in Python.
+Multiplayer Breakout 'clone' in Python.

 Coded for a summer course in Multimedia Programming with Python.